Jahmir Hyka: Style of play

 A quick, energetic, and agile player, Hyka is capable of playing either as left winger or attacking midfielder.
 Luzern fans have nicknamed him "the Albanian Messi" due to his short stature, dribbling, and speed.
 Dominic Kinnear, San Jose's coach at the time of Hyka's signing with the team, praised his skills, saying, "He's really smart on the ball and confident in tight places" and adding that "he has a good first touch."
 Both Earthquakes general manager Jesse Fioranelli and MLS senior analyst Matt Doyle have emphasized Hyka's unpredictability on the field.

 Personal life

-Hyka has four siblings, two sisters and two brothers who live in his hometown of Tirane.
+Hyka has four siblings, two sisters and two brothers who live in his hometown of Tirana.
 He practices the faith of Islam, praying five times daily and fasting during the holy month of Ramadan, which he has done so since the age of 12.
 He attends mosque when possible around his football schedule, and at his former club 1.
 FSV Mainz 05 he would attend with teammate Chadli Amri.

 He is fluent in Albanian, German, and English.

 As of 13 March 2018, Hyka possesses a U.S. green card, which qualifies him as a domestic player for MLS roster purposes.

+In 2023, Hyka married his Albanian wife Enxhi Nallbani, after romantically proposing to her few months earlier in Portofino.